 This is hard for many leaders because they feel they need to project a certain persona.
 Let it go.
 To connect with your people emotionally, you need to be transparent.
 Be human.
 Show them what drives you, what you care about, what makes you get out of bed in the morning.
 Express these feelings openly, and you’ll forge an emotional connection with your teams.

-For more tips on effective internal and external comms in your organisation, give me a call on 020 8274 0807.
+Read for more tips on effective internal and external comms in your organisation.